San7o/haplolang/README.md

 first element is the deepest expression.
 This may be changed in the future.

-The grammas is as follows:
+The grammars is as follows:

 ```ebnf
 EXPR    ::= EXPR EXPR